Fr. Donald Calloway, MIC Pilgrimage

 This morning, your day will begin with breakfast and Mass at the Holy Family Church where you will view the tomb of Fr.
 Miguel Agustin Pro, the Jesuit martyr.
 In a time of great religious persecutions, Fr.
 Pro was exiled from Mexico during the Mexican Revolution.
 However, he returned to Mexico and was aided by a secret ministry who helped him hide from authorities.
 During his time in Mexico, he assisted many individuals in their spiritual, as well as temporal, needs.
 Although he helped many, he was eventually arrested and killed by authorities.
 While at this church, you can pray to this great martyr who remained filled with the joy of serving Our Lord even in the midst of very difficult times.
 After this visit, you will tour the oldest and largest cathedral in all of Latin America, the Metropolitan Cathedral.
 Throughout your time in the cathedral, you will become overwhelmed by the stunning paintings, altar pieces, and statues.
 Additionally, you will have the opportunity to view the Tomb of Bishop Zumarraga, who was the first Bishop of Mexico, and also known as the Protector of Indians.
 Your tour continues as you will transfer to the National Palace.
 This extraordinary palace has been a building of the ruling class of Mexico since the Aztec Empire's rule.
 Your tour continues as you will visit the Plaza of Santo Domingo.
 This plaza contains two Holy places that are architecturally exquisite; the Church of Santo Domingo, the first church built by the Dominicans in 1576 and; the Shrine of Our Lady of the Rosary, the first Rosary Shrine in Mexico.
 Also on your tour, you will visit the Shrine of Our Lady of Covadonga, the headquarters of the Confraternity of the Most Holy Rosary.
 This Shrine is dedicated to the Patron Saint of Asturias (Spain).
 This evening, you will transfer back to your hotel where you will enjoy dinner and rest before the next day of activities.

 A fun-filled day is ahead.
 Spectacular drive to what is known as Mexico's most beautify city Puebla.
 On your ride, you will climb to over 10,000ft above sea level, and view two magnificent peaks; one that is covered with snow and the other that is an active volcano.
-Stop in Tlaxcala to visit the Shrine of San Miguel Del Milagro.
-Holy Mass will be celebrated upon the site where St. Michael the Archangel appeared to Diego Lazaro in 1631.
-Next we head to Puebla, where lunch is waiting for us.
-We will visit Puebla's Cathedral St. Dominic's Church, and its Chapel of Our Lady of the Rosary, Church of St. Francis of Assisi where you will view the incorrupt body of St. Sebastian of Aparicido.
+Puebla, where a typical lunch is waiting for us.
+Following lunch visit Puebla's Cathedral St. Dominic's Church, and its Chapel of Our Lady of the Rosary, Church of St. Francis of Assisi where you will view the incorrupt body of St. Sebastian of Aparicido.
 Return to Mexico City for dinner and overnight.

-Thursday, January 10 - Shrine of Our Lady of Guadalupe and Coyoacan
+Thursday, January 10 - Church of Tulpetlac - Shrine of Our Lady of Guadalupe

 Friday, January 11 - Return Home